 Like most mental health conditions, borderline personality disorder is treated with a combination of therapy and medication.
 The most common therapies that are applied when treating BPD can include the following:

 - Dialectical behavioral therapy

 Additionally, some medications have proven to be effective in treating symptoms of BPD.
 While there is no specific medication designed to treat borderline personality disorder, most patients benefit from including an antipsychotic or anticonvulsant into their overall treatment plan.

 Borderline Personality Disorder Treatment in Florida

-If you or someone you love is struggling with symptoms of a personality or mood disorder, contact Neuroscience Research Institute.
+If you or someone you love is struggling with symptoms of a personality or mood disorder, contact Neuroscience Institute.
 Our team of professionals is dedicated to helping you or your loved one get the care needed so that control can be regained.
 Do not wait any longer.
 Call us today to learn more about how we can help.